graveyarddata/Assignment1/READMEx.md

 An end-to-end machine learning project that trains a logistic-regression classifier on the Palmer Penguins dataset and serves predictions through a containerised web app on Google Cloud Platform.
-The pipeline is built with Kubeflow / Vertex AI Pipelines, automated with Cloud Build, and the API + UI are deployed to Cloud Run.
+The pipeline is built with Vertex AI, automated with Cloud Build, and the API + UI are deployed to Cloud Run.

 The underlying model is adapted from this Kaggle notebook: